Satisfactory Academic Progress

 All appeals must:

 In most cases, a decision will be made within 15 business days of receiving an appeal letter and the appropriate documentation.
-Students are notified of appeal decisions in writing or through their CMU e-mail account.
+Students are notified of appeal decisions through their CMU e-mail.

 Students should be prepared to seek other funding options if the appeal is not approved.
 Students may regain federal aid eligibility by completing the requirements list under Regaining Financial Aid eligibility.